 Discover Boston on a Walking Tour

-As a first-time or experienced visitor to Boston, one of the best things you can do is take a tour to learn about the city and have fun while you’re doing it.
+As a first-timer or even an experienced visitor, one of the best things to do in Boston is to take a tour to learn about the city and have fun while you’re doing it.
 The Freedom Trail walking tours are a great choice because they showcase a collection of historical sites from 17th – 19th century Boston while telling the story of the American Revolution.

 Depending on who you book your tour with, you can choose from a variety of tour options including Walk into History, Revolutionary Women, African-American Patriots, Historic Pub Crawl and more.
 Most walking tours cover a distance of one mile or less and take 90 minutes.
 The best part is – they are led by a tour guide in an 18th-century costume!